VIRTUAL FIELD TRIP TO THE SMOKY MOUNTAINS

 Titanic Museum Attraction

-Want to take a look around Titanic Museum Attraction right now?
-Take a free virtual tour of the museum on the Titanic Kids YouTube Channel.
+Want to take a look around Titanic Museum Attraction from the classroom?
+Book a free virtual tour for your class here.

 For parents who would like educational materials, check out their free curriculum resource guide that includes language arts, science, geography, and mathematics.